dinki/View-Assist/wiki/docs/developer-resources/index.md

 - VA provides preconfigured views and custom sentence automations to extend the HA Assist capabilities
 - VA provides device control automations which support a variety of display related functionality

-## What does a VA display look like
+## What does a VA automation flow look like

 A normal VA custom sentence is handled like this: